 The reason given here is clearly less convincing than in the first example (everyone is standing at the xerox machine to make copies), but nearly the same percentage of people agreed to let her use the machine.

 Humans like being consistent.
 This is clear from how we talk to other people.

 A persuasive caller can take advantage of this tendency.

 Put the “Yes” cycle to work by asking people questions to which you know the answer will be yes, before talking about your offer or request.
 Because of the tendency of the human mind to want to stay consistent, chances are your contact will proceed to answer yes to whatever you are proposing (within reason).

-For example, Mary remembered hearing from her boss that the director of the company she is offering a proposal to went to Disney Land on holiday with his kids.
+For example, Mary remembered hearing from her boss that the company director she would pitch to went to Disneyland on holiday with his kids.
 Here’s how she can use it to her advantage:

 Once you’ve got your contact into the cycle, chances are, the answer to that important question is yes.